Technically, John Hardin is the first “big man on campus” at William Peace University, though he won’t enroll until the fall.

 Hardin, who will major in international business, was a starter, but not one of Green Hope’s top five scorers this past season.

-But he was the top defender on a 23-6 team, and was also counted on to rebound and take care of the ball.
+He was the top defender on a 23-6 team, and was also counted on to rebound and take care of the ball.

 “I don’t think I can remember a role player better than John Hardin,” Green said.
 “He knew that in order for him to get minutes and significant minutes he was going to have to box out, rebound, defend, not turn the ball over and score when he has opportunities.”